tylerlong/jxbrowser-webrtc/README.md

 ## Setup

-Please follow [this guide](https://jxbrowser.support.teamdev.com/support/solutions/articles/9000012864-quick-start-guide-for-swing-developers) to download and save JxBrowser jar files together with the license jar file into the `libs/` directory.
+Please follow [this guide](https://jxbrowser-support.teamdev.com/docs/guides/installation/classpath.html) to download and save JxBrowser jar files file into the `libs/` directory.
+For more information pleaser refer to the [documentation of JxBrowser](https://jxbrowser-support.teamdev.com/docs/quickstart/#quick-start).

 ## Build